ProjectDonetsk/DevMenu/README.md

 2. It has to be fit to be added
 If it serves no purpose then it might as well not be added
 3. It has to actually work properly
-This one is pretty self explanatory as well, If it's basically useless then it might as well not be merged
+This one is pretty self explanatory as well, If it's basically useless then it might as well not be merged<br>

-Credits: <br>
+Credits:<br>
 Crazysnipercatt0 for the original repo. <br>
 The old crew of Offline Games for their hard work on the different Dev Menus